JurgenHasmeta22/movielandia/docs/instructions.md

 └── emails/ # Email templates
 └── public/ # Images and other assets here

-## Coding Instructions and Guidelines (Claude 3.5 Sonnet 20241022 Instructions)
+## Coding Instructions and Guidelines

 - Follow the user’s requirements carefully & to the letter.
 - **Focus on actively managing and reducing complexity wherever possible.
 Complexity is the enemy.**